Television's 'Seinfeld' comes to Netflix in October - NewsBreak

 Television's 'Seinfeld' comes to Netflix in October

-LOS ANGELES (Reuters) - Television comedy “Seinfeld” will stream globally on Netflix starting in October under a deal reached two years ago, Netflix Inc said on Wednesday.
+LOS ANGELES, Sept 1 (Reuters) - Television comedy “Seinfeld” will stream globally on Netflix starting in October under a deal reached two years ago, Netflix Inc said on Wednesday.

 All 180 episodes of “Seinfeld,” one of the most popular TV comedies of the 1990s, will be available on Netflix starting Oct.
 1, the streaming platform said in a statement.